 Services Australia will no longer issue NASH SHA-1 PKI Certificates after 13 March 2022, so software developers need to have upgraded their software product(s) to be NASH SHA-2 compliant and ensure that their customers have upgraded to SHA-2 compliant software by 13 March 2022.

-The Agency has developed the following information to support developers through this transition:
+The Agency has developed the following information and toolsto support developers through this transition:

-Provides guidance for developers whose products connect to the Healthcare Identifiers (HI) Service, the My Health Record system, and/or Secure Messaging using a National Authentication Service for Health (NASH) PKI Certificate.
+Provides guidance for developers whose products connect to the Healthcare Identifiers (HI) Service, the My Health Record system, and/or Secure Messaging using a National Authentication Service for Health (NASH) PKI Certificate to upgrade their software product(s) to be NASH SHA-2 compliant.

 - Frequently Asked Questions (FAQs)